 Adult Learning

 - The Adult Forum is topical and explores current faith and social issues.
 For a list of topics by date, please reference the monthly newsletter.
-Sunday, October 1st, Pastor Linda and Cliff continue with the Small Catechism, what Luther has to say about The Lord’s Prayer and The Apostles Creed.
+Sunday, October 19, Dr. Lee Barrett will present on how the Reformation impacted the arts at the time and since.
+Adult forum meets in Fondersmith Auditorium following worship.